 Despite all the marketing we’re being fed, protecting your online privacy and digital security doesn’t have to cost you hundreds of dollars a month.
-These are 7 free online security tools that are incredible helpful in protecting you from online identity theft and hacking.
+These 7 free online security tools are what I recommend to protect you from online identity theft and hacking.

 Your ability to fend off hackers and evade any sort of identity theft is dependent on your ability to shift your mindset to one of caution and intentionality.

 That said, there are certain tools which can aid in you question for a stronger cybersecurity profile.
 We’re going to look at seven such tools that you can start using today, including:

 - Free password manager app

 - Free 2-factor authentication tools

 - Free internet browser with better privacy & security

 - Free software updates